- Emergency Dentist

 During the dental implant treatment, a titanium root is implanted underneath the gum and fused into the jawbone, providing a solid foundation for a crown or bridge to be placed.

-Generally, dental implants are best suited for adults who have lost teeth due to physical injury, advanced gum disease, cavities, and the impact of certain medications.
+Generally, a dental implant is best suited for adults who have lost teeth due to physical injury, advanced gum disease, cavities, and the impact of certain medications.
 An implant can replace a damaged or missing tooth and will improve the ability to bite and chew food, and of course, improve appearance.
 Dental implants have a high success rate and your dentist will ensure that any complications or discomforts will be resolved.

 If you think dental implants might be right for you, schedule a consultation with our cosmetic dentist to discuss your options.